directus/directus/docs/configuration/flows/triggers.md

 ![Manual](https://cdn.directus.io/docs/v9/configuration/flows/triggers/triggers-20220603A/manual-20220602A.webp)

-Triggers can be a manual click of a button.
-When you manually initiate a Trigger, based on your **Location** configuration, a **Flows** menu will appear in the Sidebar of the Collection Page and/or Item Page containing a button that starts the Flow when you click it.
+This Trigger starts your Flow on a manual click of a button within the Directus App.
+When you use this Trigger, a **Flows** menu containing a button will appear in the Sidebar of the specified Collection Page(s) and/or Item Pages, based on your **Location** configuration.

 - **Collections** — Choose the Collection(s) to add the Button to.
 - **Location** — Choose to add the button into the Item Page, Collection Page, or both.